 - Category C: Capstone Design Course(Minimum 3 credits)

 The remaining 5 credits may be taken from any one category or combination of categories.
 For list of approved courses for each category, please see the Electrical Engineering Technical Electives page.

 In addition, students must satisfy the Specialization Requirement.
 This entails completing at least two courses from a single area of concentration within electrical engineering's six Specialization Areas.

 All students are required to complete one 400-level Mathematics.
 The remaining 9 credits must be 300 or 400-level courses outside of Electrical Engineering.
 For more details, please visit the EE Degree Requirements page.

-Because of the strong symbiotic relationship between engineering and society, as well as the important role ethics plays in engineering practice, ECE requires electrical engineering majors to complete the following course: ENEE200: Social and Ethical Dimensions of Electrical and Computer Engineering Technology (3 credits).
+Because of the strong symbiotic relationship between engineering and society, as well as the important role ethics plays in engineering practice, ECE requires electrical engineering majors to complete the following course: ENEE200: Technology and Consequences: Engineering, Ethics, and Humanity (3 credits).